JumanaCS/ScholarUp/README.md

  <be>

 ## :trophy: InnovateUNO
 ScholarUp was presented on November 14th, 2023 at UNO’s annual research symposium, _InnovateUNO_.
-See our [abstract](https://www.uno.edu/innovateuno/abstracts#comp).
+See the [abstract](https://www.uno.edu/innovateuno/abstracts#comp).
 <!-- See a [video of the presentation]()! -->
 It placed **First Place** out of 100 other UNO students and faculty, winning $200 and an invitation to present at the ULS Annual Academic Summit.